sirus20x6/stargen/README.md

 Strangly some of the code in that fork is more modular / object oriented / better despite having fewer features.
 I may steal some of it for refactoring

 ## TODO
-- Json support for export
+- JSON support for exporting solar data
 - Convert existing data in the code over to JSON
 - Remove all global variables
 - Make the code more modular and compliant with modern C++ code